ucsb-cs56/w20/_lab/lab07.md

    * The fields of that Bean must correspond to the fields in the form (`distance` and `minmag`).
 * The return value corresponds to the HTML template that we defined, without the trailing `.html`, i.e. `earthquakes/search.html` inside `src/main/resources/templates/`.

+You'll need to import:
+* `@GetMapping` with `import org.springframework.web.bind.annotation.GetMapping;`
-You'll need to import the `EqSearch` object since it is in a different package.
+* the `EqSearch` object since it is in a different package (you should be able to figure this one out yourself).

 Test this by running `mvn spring-boot:run` and by hand entering the web address <http://localhost:8080/earthquakes/search> and you should see the form.
 Clicking on it won't work yet; making that work is a separate step.
 One step at a time.